alanqoudif/cyber-main/README.md

 ```

 4. Run database migrations:
 The database schema is already set up in Supabase.
+Run the SQL migrations in the `supabase/sql/` directory:
+- `0001_schema.sql` - Base schema
+- `0002_rls.sql` - Row Level Security policies
+- `0003_functions.sql` - Database functions
+- `0004_phishing_links.sql` - Phishing links and submissions tables

-If you need to apply migrations, use the Supabase dashboard or CLI.
+You can run these migrations via the Supabase dashboard or CLI.

 5. Seed the database (optional):
 ```bash